Pottergate Tower at Alnwick

 Due to the narrow and steep stairs it wasn’t possible to film the whole property together, so, once you are ‘in’ the kitchen, look back at the entrance door and click on the yellow circle there, it will bring up a link to click to move upstairs to view the rest of the tower.

 The floor plan is not entirely to scale but provided to give you an idea of the layout.
 Please be aware that the access staircase to the first and second floors is the original very narrow and very steep stone staircase, which is not suitable for anyone with mobility issues.
 We are regretably unable to accept children or pets.
 If you have any specific queries, please call us on 01665 710 700 or email us.

 Pottergate Tower is truly unique and sits in a very prominent position in the centre of Alnwick.
 From your front door you are straight onto Pottergate, heading down to Narrowgate where you hit the shops, pubs, restaurants and cafes.
 Take a left and you can follow the road down past the Barbican and the Castle walls down to Hulne Park.

 Alnwick is a great area for exploring the rest of the county too.
 It has great access to Bamburgh, Wooler, the Borders, Rothbury and more.
 If you want to go even further afield, the Alnmouth East Cost Main Line station is just 4 miles south, where Edinburgh and Newcastle are reached in between 30 mins and 1 hour.

 It’s fabulously unique and very tempting.
 My wife was enthralled to stay in such an historic tower.
 It was such an unusual building and yet so comfortable and an adventure for the both of us.
-We can’t think of anything that would improve the experience!read our guest book
+We can’t think of anything that would improve the experience!Escape the ordinary read our guest book